Course Content - Basic

 Welcome to the online training series from 3CX.
-This module will explain how to configure a desktop IP phone to work with 3CX.
+In this module we will be explaining how to Provision an IP Phone in the local LAN.

 Initially we will be going through the prerequisites.
 Right after that I will be walking you the whole procedure of configuring an IP Phone using PnP.
-Then, we will see how you can manage the firmware version of your IP phone, and how you can Remote Control it using your 3CX Client, as well as the new 3CX Webclient.
+We will see the configuration of BLF keys and how these are sent to the IP Phone.
+Then, we will see how you can manage the firmware version of your IP phone, and how you can Remote Control it using your 3CX Client, as well as the 3CX Webclient.

 Although technically it is possible to configure any IP Phone to work with 3CX, today we will be focussing on how to configure one from our list of supported devices.